 - need for personal salesmanship.

-Of course, you can still sell the above products — IF AND ONLY IF — you are able to sell extra value to customers.
+Of course, you can still sell the above products if you are willing to absorb the extra costs and risks — and more importantly, you are able to sell extra value to customers.
 For example, you may be selling one-of-a-kind furniture pieces from around the world that a customer will not be able to find in a traditional furniture store.
 Or if you are selling cheese, it must be because you are offering specialty cheeses that they can’t find in their neighborhood grocery stores, or you are offering additional value such as cheese of the month club.
-The key is that you must offer something over and beyond that customers are willing to overlook the high shipping costs, and other deterrents to online shopping.
+The key is that you must offer something over and beyond that customers are willing to overlook the high shipping costs and other deterrents to online shopping.

 Both studies and experience have shown that there is a strong demand on the Internet for products that have high value and not easily found in the Main Street.
 Products that lend well to shipping without incurring too high a cost have also found a strong market on the Web.
 Information-based products and services, such as books, and software, are natural choices for the Web.